-Forwards vs Futures – Do you know the differences between the two?
-Futures Contracts are very similar to forwards by definition except that they are standardized contracts traded at an established exchange unlike Forwards which are OTC contracts.
-However, before we get into what they are, we must ask ourselves – do we know what derivative contracts are?
-The pursuit to understanding forwards vs futures comes only post that question.
+Futures Contracts are very similar to forwards by definition except that they are standardized contracts traded at an established exchange, unlike Forwards, which are OTC contracts.

 Since the farmer and baker want to protect themselves from disadvantageous price fluctuations, they enter into a forward contract where the baker agrees to buy say 30 bushels of wheat @ $10/bushel after one month from that farmer.
 Now regardless of how the price of wheat moves, both the farmer and baker are happy to have a fixed price to sell and buy in the future.
 They can get a nice sleep since the farmer isn’t going to get worried if the price of wheat falls, nor the baker would get worried if the price goes up – they have hedged their risk by entering into a forward contract.

-If the trader sells the forward contract (contract to sell the underlying) and benefits in the end, he gets the money from the baker for example (the fixed amount agreed in the forward contract), buys wheat at a cheaper price in the spot market at that time and gives it to the baker and keep the difference since the trader would benefit if wheat fell as he sold the forward.
+If the trader sells the forward contract (contract to sell the underlying) and benefits, in the end, he gets the money from the baker, for example (the fixed amount agreed in the forward contract), buys wheat at a lower price in the spot market at that time and gives it to the baker and keep the difference since the trader would benefit if wheat fell as he sold the forward.
 If the trader loses in the end, he’d have to buy wheat at a costlier price and give it to the baker.

 Types of Forward Contracts